 They always care about looking healthy and fashionable, and they are usually materialistic people who like to become famous.

 They seek attention continuously, and so they dress impeccably.
 Even to the point of sacrificing their narcissist needs.

 2. They want to be the best in everything.

 Narcissists are not humble people and tend to have very high goals because they like to stand out and, as I said in the previous point, also show an image of superiority.

 They go to the best doctor, to the best hairdresser, to the best restaurant … But not because they consider them to be of better quality, but to brag about it and immortalize that moment to upload it to social networks.

 3. The narcissist gives an excellent first image.

-The first image we show someone determines the confidence we can have with one person in the initial moments and favours contact with the other person.
-Narcissists are people who tend to worry about making an excellent first impression, although later they show their real personality.
+The first image we show someone determines the confidence we can have with one person in the initial moments and favors contact with the other person.
+Narcissists are people who tend to worry about making an splendid first impression, although later they show their real personality.